leersmathieu/ImmoEliza-API/README.md

 API for ImmoEliza Project

 Link to the challenge description :  [Here](https://github.com/becodeorg/CRL-Turing-4.22/blob/master/Projects/4.Prediction_api/README.md)
+Link to the web part of this challenge : [Here](https://github.com/leersmathieu/ImmoEliza)

 ## Objective
 This project is a collaboration between BeCode AI and the BeCode Web Dev team.